 presents the pre-fall covenant as merely a means to an end.
 But the

-Bible teaches that the covenant is eternal and the end of God’s dealings
+Bible teaches that the covenant is eternal and the goal or end of God’s dealings

 with His people (Rev. 21:3), not merely a means.
 Moreover, if "all the